nyxio-php/docs/documentation/queues.md

 > All jobs (including [Cron](cron.md) jobs) dispatch **asynchronously** via workers.
 If ALL workers are busy, system tries dispatch job again.

+> When Job dispatch stopped due to error, system call will Event `kernel.job.error` (and `kernel.cron.error`, if it cron job)

 ###### `Job` example:

 ```php